TRAUMA AND ACUTE CARE SURGERY FELLOWSHIP PROGRAM

 Fellows will be training at a level 1 academic trauma center, at the center of an organized, provincial trauma system.
 They will have exposure to all administrative and quality processes in an integrated, surgeon led system of trauma care.
 Fellows will be encouraged and supported to view injury control as a public health issue that requires broad, innovative, and interdisciplinary approaches.

+Applications will be accepted between January – June 30, 2018.
 Please submit your CV, personal statement and 3 letters of reference.
-Shortlisted candidates will be contacted by September 15, 2017.

 All application material and inquiries should be sent to :